edumacsou/Enigma/README.md

 After running EnigmaOOP, the terminal will ask for a number relative to a rotor file.
 This number must be between 1 and 5.
 After this, a letter will set the initial position of the rotor.
 This process will be repeated for 2 more times until all the 3 rotors are set.
 Save these settings, you'll need them later to decrypt your message.<br>

-Write your message, assuming that all the special characters, spaces, and numbers will be deleted and all the letters will be uppercased.
+Write your message, assuming that all special characters, spaces, and numbers will be deleted and every letter will be uppercased.
 You can use multiple lines.
-The program will stop receiving words when the word "CAMBIO" be written.<br>
+The program will stop receiving words when the word "CAMBIO" is written.<br>

 The program will print a code like this: FTWGMOTJIADKNAIHDYEAHVOA on your console.
 This is your encrypted message.
 It can be decrypted by setting a new machine with the same initial conditions and the word "CAMBIO" at the end of the message.